spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 20 Nov 2018           |
 | **Demo**          | [octant][octant-demo] |

-A UI for developers which helps developers understand the kubernetes resources deployed in a cluster.
+A UI for developers which helps developers understand the Kubernetes resources deployed in a cluster.
 Allows for easy navigation of cluster and resources management.
 The pluggable nature of the UI makes it ideal for writing devex extensions.

 ![](./assets/octant.png)